woanware/MenuShopper/README.md

 ### Meals
 - Create, edit, clone, and delete meals.
 - Manage categories, ingredients, dairy flags, and favourites.
+- Paste recipe text and use Copilot to extract ingredient names into the meal, then edit any items inline.

 ### Menu planning
 - Build or edit menus using a compact, responsive meal-card grid.